mattyschell/etltender/README.md

 ###

-The ETLTender project is intendered to extract spatial data from some sources (Web Feature Service, Socrata Open Data, etc) and load them to internal databases.
+The ETLTender project is intendered to extract spatial data from some sources (Web Feature Service, Socrata Open Data, etc) and load them tenderly to internal databases.

 ### Dependencies